AndreBaltazar8/ablac/docs/programmable-builds.md

 The built-in hosted Linux target can emit `executable`, `object`, `static-library`, and `shared-library` nodes.
 The raw Linux target remains executable-only.
-Build libraries may also register bounded ELF or WebAssembly target descriptors with `defineTarget`: a name, LLVM triple, linker flavor/emulation, and generic hosted/libc-free capabilities.
+Build libraries may also register bounded target descriptors with `defineTarget`: a name, LLVM triple, object format, linker flavor/emulation, and generic hosted/libc-free capabilities.
+A descriptor with linker flavor and emulation `none` can emit objects or static libraries for any triple implemented by the installed LLVM; linked artifacts require a supported format-specific linker contract.
 Target descriptions are part of the native cache identity.
 They are limited to 16 per compile-time evaluation and 32 across a recursively expanded graph; invalid and duplicate definitions fail before their program node is compiled.